Do you suffer from back pain?

 Causes of back pain

 Sometimes the pain may be from an injury such as a sprain or strain, but often it happens for no apparent reason.
-It’s very rarely caused by anything serious.
+It’s very rarely caused by anything serious, but of you have a serious injury or pain, always consult your healthcare professional.

 Occasionally back pain can be caused by a medical condition such as: